Cyfrin/Updraft/courses/advanced-foundry/7-daos/5-governor-contract/+page.md

 **GovernorSettings.sol:**

-An extension contract that allows configuration of things like voting delay, voting period and proposalThreshhold to the protocol.
+An extension contract that allows configuration of things like voting delay, voting period and proposalThreshold to the protocol.

 **GovernorCountingSimple.sol:**

-This extention implements a simplied vote counting mechanism by which each proposal is assigned a ProposalVote struct in which forVotes, againstVotes and abstainVotes are tallied.
+This extension implements a simplified vote counting mechanism by which each proposal is assigned a ProposalVote struct in which forVotes, againstVotes and abstainVotes are tallied.

 ```js
 struct ProposalVotes {